Tangshan

 Tangshan (唐山 (Tángshān)) is a coastal, industrial prefecture-level city in the northeast of Hebei province.
 It is located in the eastern part of Hebei Province and the northeastern part of the North China Plain.
 It is located in the central area of the Bohai Rim and serves as the main traffic corridor to the Northeast.
 The city faces the Bohai Sea in the south, the Yan Mountains in the north, Qinhuangdao across the Luan River to the east, and Tianjin to the west.

 Much of the city's development is thanks to the industrialization, beginning in 1870, when Kailuan Group established coal mines in the region.
-It's the birthplace of China's first standard-gauge railway, the first railway plant, the first steam locomotive, and the first cement factory.
+It is the birthplace of China's first standard-gauge railway, the first railway plant, the first steam locomotive, and the first cement factory.
 It was hailed as China's "cradle of industrialization".
 Even today, Tangshan is a hub of steel, energy, chemical, and ceramics production.
 Ping opera, which originated from the city's Luanzhou county, is one of the five most popular Chinese operas.

-The city has also become known for the 1976 Tangshan earthquake which measured 7.8 on the Richter scale, flattened much of the city, and killed at least 255,000 residents according to official estimates.
+The city has also become known for an earthquake in 1976 which measured 7.8 on the Richter scale.
+It flattened much of the city and killed at least 255,000 residents according to official estimates.
 The city has since been rebuilt, has become a tourist attraction, and is among the 10 largest ports in China.